SillyTavern/SillyTavern-Timelines/README.md

   - A renamed checkpoint chat file appears as an independent chat file in the timeline view (in the full info panel for nodes containing its messages), not connected to any checkpoint.
 - If you overwrite a checkpoint, only the **new** checkpoint is tracked as a checkpoint path.
   - The checkpoint chat file for the old checkpoint then appears as an independent chat file in the timeline view.
+- The *checkpoint node* in the graph is at the message where the *originating* chat file has the checkpoint link.

 ## Prerequisites